dyng/ctrlsf.vim/README.md

         \ }
     ```

 - `g:ctrlsf_populate_qflist` defines if CtrlSF will also feed quickfix and location list with search result.
-By default this feture is disabled but you can enable it by
+By default this feature is disabled but you can enable it by

     ```vim
     let g:ctrlsf_populate_qflist = 1